Former Gujarat chief minister, Keshubhai Patel passes away at 92

 New Delhi, Oct 29: Former Gujarat chief minister Keshubhai Patel died here on Thursday after prolonged illness, family sources said.

-Patel (92) had recovered from COVID-19 recently and was rushed to a hospital in Ahmedabad Thursday morning morning following health complications, the sources said.
+Patel (92) had recovered from COVID-19 recently and was rushed to a hospital in Ahmedabad Thursday morning following health complications, the sources said.

 The BJP veteran was the state chief minister in 1995 and again during 1998-2001.
 Narendra Modi had succeeded him as Gujarat chief minister.